Frequently Asked Questions

 How will undergraduate and postgraduate learners be supported with clinical and residency opportunities?

-UPEI and Memorial are working with PEI physicians, Health PEI, and other stakeholders on the important issue of developing clinical opportunities for undergraduate students.
-The expanded UPEI Health and Wellness Centre clinic is one such opportunity.
+UPEI and Memorial are working with PEI physicians, Health PEI, and other key organizations to develop clinical learning experiences for undergraduate learners.

 How and where will the curriculum be delivered?